IvankoQA/ivankoQA/README.md

 ---

 #### Experience:
+Admiral Studios  - February 2021 - Present
+* Fulfilled the role of the first QA in the company with 12 developers.
+* Set up QA testing processes on three projects from scratch.
+* Executed Shift-left testing starting from designs and requirements which resulted in preventing 30% of bugs.
+* Created checklists to reduce time on regression testing by 20%.

-Robota.ua - February 2022 - present
+Robota.ua - February 2020 - January 2021
-* The only QA in the team with 4 Developers
+* The only QA in the team with 4 Developers.
-* Support tickets investigation
+* Support tickets investigation.
-* Help mobile team in test android app
+* Help mobile team in test android app.
-* Responsible for deployment of features to prod
+* Responsible for deployment of features to prod.

 ---